oscarychen/building-efficient-api/readme.md

 Now we are back down to around 3 seconds.

-The `prefetch_related('model')` tells to the ORM to perform a join with the `CarModel` model, and the returned data from database contains all the attributes of `CarModel`, so when the serializer tries to access those attributes, the ORM does not need to query the database again, thus the N+1 query problem is eliminated.
+The `prefetch_related('model')` tells to the ORM to perform a single query to fetch all the related `CarModel` model instances, and the returned data from database contains all the attributes of `CarModel`, so when the serializer tries to access those attributes, the ORM does not need to query the database again, thus the N+1 query problem is eliminated.
+You may also consider using `select_related` which performs a SQL join on the original SQL query as long as the relation is not a many-to-many relation.

 This is typically where most Django REST Framework application would stop at in terms of API query optimization.
 However, sometimes we are requesting so much data, this is still not enough.
 But first, let's re-organize our project structure a little bit.